-Mac Basics: Use Mail to check your email in OS X
+Mac Basics: Use Mail on your Mac

-Setting up Mail
+Set up Mail

 When you first open Mail, you're prompted to set up your email account if you haven't already.